Which Came First?

 We’re more likely to dispense the batter from a plastic squeeze bottle instead of a spoon and to cook our hoecakes in a standard cast iron skillet.
 Rather than yeast for leavening, we use self-rising cornmeal, or add baking powder and soda to regular cornmeal.

-It helps to remember that while baking powder wasn’t available in colonial America yeast was, although it required a level of attention unlikely to be found outside well-staffed households (in Washington’s case, well-staffed with enslaved workers like Chef Hercules Posey.)
-Chef Posey eventually self-emancipated on February 22, 1797, while the president was celebrating at a Birth Night Ball in Philadelphia.
+It helps to remember that while baking powder wasn’t available in colonial America yeast was, though it required a level of attention unlikely to be found outside well-staffed households (in Washington’s case, well-staffed with enslaved workers like Chef Hercules Posey.)
+Chef Posey eventually self-emancipated on February 22, 1797, while the president was celebrating at his Birth Night Ball in Philadelphia.

 In Washington's time, Mount Vernon ran a mill with the capacity to process up to 8000 pounds of cornmeal and flour daily.
 Our own supplier of stone ground cornmeal is Weisenberger Mill in nearby Scott County.
-It’s now in its sixth generation of family ownership and operation and we’ve been customers for over twenty years.
+It’s now in its sixth generation of family ownership and operation, and our Holly Hill restaurants have been customers for over twenty years.

-Each bag of Weisenberger Mill cornmeal bears the name of the farm on which the corn grew.
-The corn is ground in a stone burr mill, also called a grist mill.
+Each bag of Weisenberger cornmeal bears the name of the local farm where the corn was grown.
+At Weisenberger, the corn is ground in a stone burr mill, also called a grist mill.
 Weisenberger’s millstones are manufactured by Meadows Mills, out of North Carolina Balfour pink granite.
 The millstones operate in pairs – a revolving millstone called the “runner” stone and a stationary one called the “bedstone.”

-Weisenberger Mill is powered by electricity from a hydro-electric generator installed in the 1980s.
-It’s fun to park in their loading lot and walk out on the bridge to watch the Elkhorn Creek tumbling by below.
-But if you go to pick up cornmeal for your hoecakes, be sure to call ahead and place your order first.
+The millstones are powered by electricity from a hydro-electric generator installed in the 1980s.
+It’s fun to park in Weisenberger Mill’s loading lot and walk out on the bridge to watch the Elkhorn Creek tumbling by below.
+But if you drive out to up cornmeal for your hoecakes, be sure to call ahead and place your order first.
 Or swing by our Holly Hill Cooking Studio in downtown Versailles, Ky.

-And when you’re ready to make those hoecakes, do as we like to – lay out your very own Hoecake Nation.
-Here are a few topping suggestions to get you started: Maine lobster salad, Texas BBQ brisket, Southern pimento cheese, cream cheese and lox, Indiana egg salad, California guacamole, Kentucky Benedictine.
+And when you’re ready to make those hoecakes, do as we like to – create your very own Hoecake Nation.
+Here are a few topping suggestions to get you started: Maine lobster salad, Texas BBQ brisket, Georgia pimento cheese, Brooklyn cream cheese and lox, Indiana egg salad, So-Cal guacamole, Kentucky Benedictine.
 We can’t think of a tastier way to unite!

 Related Content